alttch/eva3/doc/enterprise.rst

 * Obtain WASM extension from a `EVA ICS representative
   <https://www.eva-ics.com/contacts>`_.

+* The extension requires EVA JS Framework version 0.3.25 or above.

 * Unpack *evajw-XXXX.tgz* archive into the directory where EVA JS Framework is installed.
 E.g. if the framework is installed in */opt/eva/ui*, the module should be placed in */opt/eva/ui/evajw*.